FalkAurel/Logarithm/README.md

 # Logarithm Implementation

-This repository contains a Python implementation of the natural logarithm function, `ln`, from scratch.
-The function calculates the natural logarithm of a number using the properties of logarithms and the Taylor series.
+This repository contains a Python implementation of the logarithm function from scratch.
+The function calculates the logarithm of a number using the properties of logarithms and the Taylor series.

 ## Functionality